← Back

 Old UI of Settings screen — flat layout with no visual hierarchy

-I looked at settings pages in Zoho's other products (Projects, CRM, Mail).
-The best ones gave the most-used section the most visual weight.
-Ours didn't.
+I looked at settings in other Zoho products.
+The ones that worked gave the most-used block the most weight.
+Ours didn’t.

 Constraints

-Pure visual redesign — no settings moved, no behavior changed.
-Had to match the 2.0 design language and ship in 2 weeks.
+Pure visual lift.
+No settings moved, no behavior changed.
+Had to match 2.0 tokens and ship in two weeks alongside the rest of the launch.

 How It Evolved